fabio-garavini/hassio-addons/memos/DOCS.md

 ## Ports

-The Hoarder Addon exposes the following ports:
+The Memos Addon exposes the following ports:

 - `5230/tcp`: The web UI port